Leah Beech

 Who do you work with, and what’s it like to be in a session with you?

-If you’re looking for a warm, emotionally attuned, and trauma-informed therapist who will meet you where you are, I’d be glad to connect.
+If you’re looking for a warm, emotionally attuned, trauma-informed therapist, I’d love to connect!

 What do individuals generally find challenging about the process of therapy?